Austria-Hungary: Telegraph

 The first telegraph connection (Vienna—Brno—Prague) had started operation in 1847.
 In Hungarian territory the first telegraph stations were opened in Pressburg (Pozsony, today's Bratislava) in December 1847 and in Buda in 1848.
-The first telegraph connection between Vienna and Pest–Buda (later Budapest) was constructed in 1850, and Vienna–Zagreb in 1850.
+The first telegraph connection between Vienna and Zagreb was constructed in 1850.

 Austria subsequently joined a telegraph union with German states.
 In the Kingdom of Hungary, 2,406 telegraph post offices operated in 1884.
 By 1914 the number of telegraph offices reached 3,000 in post offices and further 2,400 were installed in the railway stations of the Kingdom of Hungary.

 Telephone

 The first telephone exchange was opened in Zagreb (8 January 1881), the second was in Budapest (1 May 1881), and the third was opened in Vienna (3 June 1881).
 Initially telephony was available in the homes of individual subscribers, companies and offices.
 Public telephone stations appeared in the 1890s, and they quickly became widespread in post offices and railway stations.
 Austria–Hungary had 568 million telephone calls in 1913; only two Western European countries had more phone calls: the German Empire and the United Kingdom.
 The Austro-Hungarian Empire was followed by France with 396 million telephone calls and Italy with 230 million phone calls.
 In 1916, there were 366 million telephone calls in Cisleithania, among them 8.4 million long distant calls.
-All telephone exchanges of the cities, towns and larger villages in Transleithania were linked until 1893.
 By 1914, more than 2000 settlements had telephone exchange in Kingdom of Hungary.